-Furthermore, husbands should work to improve themselves.
+Husbands should work to improve themselves.
 Perhaps the rejection is because of something you have been doing.
-Do you practice good hygiene and good grooming?
-Are you oppressing your wife or otherwise making her feel bad?
-These are things that you should consider and not simply blame your wife.
-Your wife is human and she has feelings.
-You need to make sure that she is not responding to something you are doing.
-If so, then it is much easier to improve yourself than to try to change your wife.
+For example, do you practice good hygiene and good grooming?
+Are you oppressing your wife or otherwise making her feel unhappy?

 Seek God’s Wisdom

-The husband and wife should seek God’s wisdom concerning any issue in the marriage.
-This is very important because it will help both husbands and wives to see things that their pain may blind them to.
-Always have God involved in your marriage if you want it to succeed.
-Pray together and for each other as you pursue truly being together.
+Married couples should seek God’s wisdom concerning any issue in the marriage.
+Pray together and for each other as you pursue genuinely being together.
 You might even try reading and discussing Scripture together.
-The things that bring you together are good for your marriage.
+The things that bring you together are beneficial for your marriage.

 Work on the Marriage

-There are many ways that a wife might reject her husband even if she doesn’t realize it.
-The consequences of such rejections can become devastating to a marriage.
-It could even lead to infidelity.
+There are many ways that a wife might rejects her husband even if she doesn’t realize it.
+Unfortunately, the consequences of such rejections can become devastating to a marriage.
+It could even lead to infidelity or divorce.

 Read the converse article: